Medieval and Early Modern Studies, MLitt

 Assessment Methods

-Students must acquire 180 credits over the course of the year (105 for courses + 75 for the dissertation).
-Courses should normally total 45-60 credit points in each half-session.
+You must acquire 180 credits over the year (120 for courses + 60 for the dissertation) to obtain the master's degree qualification.
+Courses usually should total 45-60 credit points in each half-session.
 Assessment is based on written work and moderated according to university standards.
-Every student is assigned a dissertation supervisor based on their research interests.
+You are assigned a dissertation supervisor based on your research interests.

 Why Study Medieval and Early Modern Studies?